MirrorBoys/TheMirror/README.md

 # TheMirror
-This project focuses on building a smart mirror that displays useful information, such as weather updates, calendar events, news, and more.
+This project focuses on building a smart mirror that displays useful information.

 # Features
+- weather updates
+- calendar events
+- news
+- voice and face recognition
+- and more...

 # Getting started